Daniel Belcher: Biography

 In 2002 Belcher made his debut with the San Francisco Opera as Harlequin in Ariadne auf Naxos.
 He has since returned to the company to portray Dandini in La Cenerentola (2003) and Papageno in The Magic Flute (2008).

 In the 2008–2009 season, Belcher performed Marcello in La bohème with the Lyric Opera of Kansas City, Taddeo in L'italiana in Algeri with the Opera Company of Philadelphia, and Ned Keene in Peter Grimes at the Grand Théâtre de Genève.

 On February 13, 2011, Daniel Belcher won his first Grammy Award in the category of Best Opera Recording for his work on "Saariaho: L'Amour de Loin", alongside of conductor Kent Nagano, Ekaterina Lekhina & Marie-Ange Todorovitch, and producer Martin Sauer.

 On July 10, 2015, Belcher created the role of "Brian" in the world premiere of The Long Walk at Opera Saratoga.

 On November 30, 2017, Belcher performed as James Mills in Houston Grand Opera's "The House Without a Christmas Tree" composed by Ricky Ian Gordon and librettist Royce Vavrek.

+In 2023 Belcher was appointed to the faculty of the Moores School of Music at the University of Houston as an Instructional Assistant Professor of Voice.